Inverell Aquatic Centre Redevelopment

 Inverell Shire Council has entered into a contract with Hines Constructions P/L for the design and construction of the Inverell Aquatic Centre Replacement.

-The $24.98M project will get underway in May of this year commencing with the demolition of the existing facility.
+The $24.98M project got underway in May of this year commencing with the demolition of the existing facility.

 Council have been undertaking detailed project development since 2020 which has included extensive community consultation.
 An initial Feasibility Study was followed by the preparation of a Functional and Technical Design Brief which will inform the detailed design process.